FSIN-ohm/Matomat-Documentation/docs/server.md

 # Introduction

-The matohmat server is REST Api server written in Java8 and [spring](https://spring.io/).
+The matohmat server is a REST Api server written in Java8 and [spring](https://spring.io/).
 For the persistence it uses a [MySQL 8](https://dev.mysql.com/doc/relnotes/mysql/8.0/en/) database.
 For hosting it it is highly suggested to use [Docker](https://www.Docker.com/) as there is already a Docker compose setup available.
 Read more about the setup [here](#setup).
 The server is only supposed to provide the bare api.

 # Setup